Skip to content

 • Incidental Disclosures.
 We may make certain incidental or inadvertent uses or disclosures of your medical information.
 For example, while your doctor is explaining your medical condition, a small portion of the conversation might be overheard by someone walking past the treatment area.
 We will make reasonable efforts to limit these incidental disclosures.

 • Genetic Information.
-In the course of your treatment at Broward health, we may conduct genetic tests or perform genetic services.
-We may use and disclose genetic information that may have been obtained to carry out treatment, payment or health care operations as permitted by Federal, State or Local Law.
+In the course of your treatment at Broward Health, we may conduct genetic tests or perform genetic services.
+We may use and disclose genetic information that may have been obtained to carry out treatment, payment, or health care operations as permitted by federal, state, or local law.

 HOW WE MAY USE AND DISCLOSE YOUR PROTECTED HEALTH INFORMATION IF YOU DON’T OBJECT VERBALLY AND OPT-OUT OF DISCLOSURE